jlinoff/pam/README.md

 </details>

 ## Introduction
-_PAM_ or Personal Account Manager is a free and open source single page web application that is designed to help you conveniently and securely manage your confidential information inside the secure context of your web browser as dynamically configurable records that can be searched _without having to rely on services from a third party server_.
-I have found it useful and hope that others might also benefit from it.

-_PAM_ can do that because because it stores _your information_ in a file that _you control_.
+_PAM_ or Personal Account Manager is a free and open source, single page web application that is designed to help you conveniently and securely manage your confidential information inside the secure context of your web browser as dynamically configurable records that can be searched _without having to rely on services from a third party server_ because they are stored in a file that _you control_.

 The _PAM_ file is encrypted so the contents are safe from hackers if the file was stolen assuming, of course, _that the password you